What is Hyperconvergence?

 Core Parts of an HCI Environment

 That architecture changes how infrastructure scales.
-In many HCI deployments, growth means adding another node instead of redesigning separate server and storage layers.
+In many HCI deployments, growth means adding another node rather than redesigning the separate server and storage layers.

 Compute Virtualization